-The AOC is responsible for managing and/or abating friable and nonfriable asbestos-containing materials (ACM) in all Capitol complex buildings owned by the federal government.
-Pursuant to the FASAB Technical Bulletin 2006-1, Recognition and Measurement of Asbestos-related Cleanup Costs, the AOC recognizes a liability for cleanup costs that are both probable and reasonably estimable.
-This liability is founded on "per square and linear foot" cost indexes (based on current industry guidance for asbestos cleanup projects) which are then applied to recorded quantities of ACM to derive a total estimated liability.
+The AOC is responsible for managing and abating friable and nonfriable asbestos-containing materials (ACM) in all Capitol complex buildings owned by the federal government.
+Pursuant to FASAB Technical Bulletin 2006-1, Recognition and Measurement of Asbestos-related Cleanup Costs, the AOC recognizes a liability for cleanup costs that are both probable and reasonably estimatable.
+This liability is founded on per square and linear foot cost indexes (based on current industry guidance for asbestos cleanup projects) which are then applied to recorded quantities of ACM to calculate a total estimated liability.

-Actual cleanup costs may differ from the recorded estimate due to additional cost factors that are, at this time, not reasonably estimable.
-For example, there may be an additional difficulty factor associated with AOC projects due to the unique working conditions on Capitol Hill.
-Additionally, containment (room or area) for asbestos abatement is a required work element that is not reasonably estimable at this time.
-Due to the uniqueness of individual project requirements, there is not enough information to determine the type of, and how much containment would be required.
+Actual cleanup costs may differ from the recorded estimate due to additional cost factors that are not reasonably estimatable at this time.
+For example, AOC projects may involve unique challenges due to the unique working conditions on Capitol Hill.
+Additionally, the required containment for asbestos abatement (such as specific rooms or areas) cannot be reasonably estimated.
+Due to the uniqueness of individual project requirements, there is not enough information to determine the type of and how much containment would be required.
 The AOC has determined that the reported estimated liability is the direct cost without containment as containment requirements differ from project to project.